Batman: Two Faces: Plot

 In 1888, at the Iceberg Lounge in Gotham City, Commissioner James Gordon tells his friend Peregrine White, proprietor of the newspaper the Daily Planet, a strange tale that happened two years ago.

-In 1886, Bruce Wayne is organizing a gala to exhibit the Twilight Orchid, a rare flower with unique characteristics; during the day, the flower is exquisitely colored and perfumed and attracts many insects.
-At night, however, it turns into a weed, attracting only pests.
-Miss Pamela Isley, Bruce Wayne, Commissioner Gordon, and many of Gotham's finest attend the gala when Two-Face storms in and steals the flower.
-Bruce attempts to stop the criminal, but he easily bests him and takes Pamela as a hostage.
-As Two-Face and his thugs escape, they kill Pamela while Bruce Wayne watches helplessly.
+In 1886, Bruce Wayne organizes a gala to exhibit the Twilight Orchid, a rare flower that is exquisitely colored and perfumed during the day but becomes a weed at night.
+Among those in attendance are Commissioner Gordon and Pamela Isley.
+During the gala, Two-Face storms in and steals the flower.
+Bruce attempts to stop the criminal, but he easily bests him and takes Pamela hostage.
+As Two-Face and his thugs escape, they kill Pamela while Bruce watches helplessly.

 Bruce blames himself for Pamela's death, and Alfred tries to comfort him.
-Bruce reveals that he hopes to create a potion derived from the flower, retrieved from Miss Isley's dead hands, a potion that would cure Two-Face of his dual personality.
+Bruce reveals that he hopes to create a potion derived from the flower, retrieved from Pamela's dead hands, to cure Two-Face of his dual personality.
 Finalizing the potion, Bruce tests it on himself.
 He suddenly develops superhuman strength, agility, and a new sense of courage and purpose.
-He puts together a bat-like costume and sets off to battle crime on Two Face's terms.
+He puts together a bat-like costume and tries to battle crime on Two-Face's terms.

-While Batman destroys Two Face's criminal empire, Annie, a prostitute who works at Selina Kyle's brothel, accompanies a strange gentleman.
+While Batman destroys Two-Face's criminal empire, Annie, a prostitute who works at Selina Kyle's brothel, accompanies a strange gentleman.
 The man starts laughing hysterically and kills Annie, who is revealed to be his fourth victim.

-Commissioner Gordon asks Bruce Wayne for help, the serial killer who calls himself the Joker is murdering women and mutilating them to look like they are smiling.
-Bruce dons his cape and cowl and gets ready to take down the psychopath.
+Commissioner Gordon asks Bruce Wayne for help; the serial killer who calls himself the Joker is murdering women and mutilating them to look like they are smiling.
+Bruce dons his cape and cowl and prepares to take down the psychopath.
 Selina Kyle, donning a crimefighting outfit of her own, attacks him.
-After revealing to her his true identity, they decide to team up in their efforts to capture the smiling murderer.
+After revealing his true identity to her, they decide to team up to capture the smiling murderer.